YZzz10/Credit-Card-Complaints-Dashboard/README.md

 ## Dataset Used
 - <a href="https://github.com/YZzz10/Credit-Card-Complaint-Dashboard/blob/main/Credit%20Card%20Data.xlsx">Credit Card Complaint Dataset</a>

-## KPI Metrics
-- Total number of complaint records.
-- Number of complaints within the last 12 months based on the most recent available date in the dataset.
-- Number of complaints marked as timely responses.
-- Percentage of complaints marked as timely responses relative to total records.
-- Number of complaints marked as "In Progress".
-- Percentage of complaints marked as "In Progress" relative to total records.

-## Visualization Overview
-- **Trend** shows complaint trends over time, with a parameter-driven filter that dynamically adjusts the time granularity between day, week, month, quarter, and year.
-- **State-wise Complaints** map shows the geographic distribution of complaints across the United States, with the ability to switch between filled and density map views via the "Select Map" filter.
-- **Top Issues** displays the top 10 complaint issues by total complaint volume.
-- **Company Response** displays the distribution of response status by count and percentage of total responses.
-- **Daily Complaints** calendar heatmap displays complaint volumes for each day of the month and can be updated using the "Date Received" filter to select different month–year combinations.
-- **Submitted Via** displays the percentage of complaints submitted through different channels.

 ## View Dashboard
 <a href="https://public.tableau.com/app/profile/yixin.zhu3122/viz/Book1_17788051728160/CreditCardComplaintsDashboard">View Dashboard</a> (Please use “See this in Full Screen” if the dashboard elements overlap.)

-## Process
-- Transformed binary categorical values into numeric encoding to facilitate quantitative analysis.
-- Missing values were handled within the dashboard by excluding null entries to ensure clarity and accuracy in the charts.

 ## Dashboard
 <img width="1600" height="900" alt="Screenshot 2026-05-29 at 5 11 17 PM" src="https://github.com/user-attachments/assets/5483e4b6-2069-4f6c-bf74-66ec3226ed0f" />